- Leave Management

 - Yes, you will pay employees for sick days under the Statutory Sick Pay (SSP) law

 - Yes, you may reprimand a faked sickness but this is best done after a return-to-work interview

+For your company to get organised better, you can use the help of a sickness tracker.
 You may also need to make adjustments upon an employees return.
-Coordinate this with HR using a document and communication system.
+Coordinate this with HR department using a document management system.

 Several important employment updates have taken effect in 2019.
 Whoever has the responsibility following these updates should take note.
 And, include others in the conversation when applying them if applicable.

 - Updates and reforms involving IR35 / off payroll working rules and how taxes and payments are handled between parties